The circle method and bounds for $L$-functions - III: $t$-aspect subconvexity for GL(3) $L$-functions: Introduction

+Consider the function $n\mapsto \chi(n)n^{iv}$, where $\chi$ varies over all characters of conductor $\leq Q$ and $v\asymp K$.
+These functions (if one discretizes $v$ naturally) span a vector space of dimension $\approx Q^2K=t^{3/2}$.
+Hence one expects to write the function $n\mapsto n^{it}$ as a linear combination of the above set of functions.
+A priori it is not clear how to actually do so, but the formula \eqref{SNC} of Lemma~\ref{pre-lemma} amounts to a formula of this general nature.
+We have thus written $S$ in terms of

+Now we apply the functional equation for the $L$-function $L(1/2-iv,\pi\otimes \chi)$.
+The sum gets dualized to a sum of length $(QK)^3/t^{3/2}$ (which is the range of summation in Lemma~\ref{lemma-snc}).
+It is of course essential, for this strategy to work, that this dual length is shorter than the original length, i.e.

+Since $Q=t^{3/4}/K^{1/2}$ the inequality boils down to the requirement $K<t^{1/2}$.
+One should realize that we are trading an $L$-function of conductor $t^3$ for a family of $L$-functions of conductor $(QK)^3$, and this is beneficial only when the above inequality holds.
+It is also worth observing that - for this exact reason - degree $3$ $L$-function is the limit of the method (assuming we restrict to twisting only by $GL(1)$).
+Indeed for $L$-function of degree $r$ one will need $K<t^{2-r/2}$, which is not possible for $r\geq 4$.\\

 \ack The author is partly supported by SwarnaJayanti Fellowship, Department of Science and Technology, Government of India.
-The author also gratefully acknowledges the hospitality of TIFR CAM Bangalore, where a part of the work was done.\\
+He also gratefully acknowledges the hospitality of TIFR CAM Bangalore, where a part of the work was done.\\